Distress And Desperation In The Bahamas As Dorian Death Toll Expected To Keep Rising

 The force of the wind was so strong that Albury said he and his wife couldn't open their back door to reach a concrete bunker underneath the house.
 As they stood in that tiny alcove near the back door, Albury said they had just about given up, until the winds weakened in the eye of the storm.

 "We were praying and hugging and thinking that it was maybe a farewell," he said.
-"But I honestly still had faith, even though my wife might have not felt the same way I encouraged her to hang in, and luckily something changed."
+"But I honestly still had faith, even though my wife might have not felt the same way, I encouraged her to hang in, and luckily something changed."

 Cheryl Diaz Meyer for NPR

-Note: Editor's note: Some of the images with this story contain graphic content.